 Truth is, I don’t know the answer, but it certainly seems related.
 I’ve never seen bees so indifferent to the addition of smoke.
 Maybe, after hours of breathing it and hours of living in it, the addition of more smoke made no impression on them.
 Maybe they had reached a sensory limit.

-Today is a bit better.
+Today is better.
 A few more bees are out, the light is more normal, but the smoky odor persists.
 What do you think?
 Is atmospheric smoke affecting the bees, or is it something I’ve overlooked?